 - They can be hazardous to children playing in the area, whether it’s rusty nails, sharp edges, or the risk of injury playing with junk.

 - Hazardous waste that is disposed of illegally can cause other health issues.
-Imagine your child playing in a junk pile, stepping on a used needle, or splashing a hazardous chemical in their eyes!
+Imagine your child playing in your neighborhood, and getting a cut from sharp construction debris in a junk pile.

 - Hazardous waste can leach into the soil and, through it, into the groundwater, becoming a hazard for the entire neighborhood.